-This paper presents a comprehensive design methodology, incorporating numerical analysis and optimization, of a 500W high-pressure radial turbine.
-The main energy source is from the exhaust gas of a single-cylinder internal combustion engine.
-The fundamental thermodynamic principles and Euler turbomachinery equations were employed to optimise the physical dimensions of the radial turbine.
-The CFD simulations conducted at varying rotational speeds (50,000, 70,000, and 90,000 RPM) evaluated critical insights into the turbine's performance, with a peak total-to-static efficiency of 67% observed at 70,000 RPM.
+This paper presents a comprehensive numerical analysis and design optimisation of a 500W high-pressure radial turbine to effectively harness exhaust energy from an internal combustion engine.
+The turbine's physical dimensions were meticulously optimised by employing fundamental thermodynamic principles and Euler turbomachinery equations, including an inlet radius of 19.3 mm, an inlet absolute angle of 72°, and an outlet radius ratio of 0.7.
+The CFD simulations conducted at varying rotational speeds (50,000, 70,000, and 90,000 RPM) revealed critical insights into the turbine's performance, with a peak total-to-static efficiency of 67% observed at 70,000 RPM.
 The paper's findings emphasise the significance of precise geometric and aerodynamic optimisation in achieving high efficiency in radial turbines.
 The flow field analysis further highlighted the importance of managing velocity gradients and static entropy within the rotor passage to minimise energy losses and maximise performance.
-This research makes valuable contributions to the development of high-performance radial turbines, particularly in applications where efficient energy recovery is crucial.
+This research offers valuable contributions to developing high-performance radial turbines, particularly in applications where efficient energy recovery is paramount.